Haley Joelle

-Haley Joelle Intile-Epstein (born October 5, 1999), also known as Haley Joelle, is an American songwriter and singer who started getting recognition on TikTok in late 2020 for her unreleased original songs.
+Haley Joelle Intile-Epstein (born October 5, 1999), also known as Haley Joelle, is an American singer-songwriter who started getting recognition on TikTok in late 2020 for her original songs.

 Biography

 In 2018–2019, Joelle attended the first year of LIMPI, a pop music school backed by Stargate.

-Joelle's song "Emergency Contact" was released on March 4, 2021, as her first official release, after a TikTok of the song inspired by the TV show The Bachelor went viral, amassing over 2.6 million views.
-In November 2021, Joelle independently released her debut EP, "Sideways Heart."
+Her song "Emergency Contact" was issued in March 2021 as her first official release, after a TikTok of the track, inspired by the TV show The Bachelor, went viral, amassing over 2.6 million views.
+In November, Joelle independently released her debut EP, Sideways Heart.

-In January 2022, Joelle released "Memory Lane" as a single, which was later featured in Amazon Prime Video's #1 Most Watched Non-English Language Original movie, Culpa Mía.
+In January 2022, Joelle published "Memory Lane" as a single, which was later featured in Amazon Prime Video's film Culpa Mía.

-Joelle independently released her debut 12-song project "Two Places at Once" in November 2022.
-In 2023, Joelle won International Rookie of the Year at the Denniz Pop Awards in Sweden.
+Joelle independently released her debut, full-length album, Two Places at Once, in November 2022.
+In 2023, she won International Rookie of the Year at the Denniz Pop Awards in Sweden.